-From the architect.
+Text description provided by the architects.
 This office renovation involves tenant fit-up to the 19th floor of a downtown Toronto high-rise, home to the new corporate headquarters of Polar Securities, a successful Bay Street Hedge Fund and Investment firm.

 The project focuses on strengthening corporate identity, and creating the most desirable and functional work space to attract and retain the industry’s top talent.